What is Financial Forecasting?

-Financial forecasting is the processing or estimating or predicting how a business will perform in the future.
-The most common type of financial forecast is an income statement, however, in a complete financial model all three statements are foretasted.
+Financial forecasting is the process of estimating or predicting how a business will perform in the future.
+The most common type of financial forecast is an income statement, however, in a complete financial model, all three financial statements are forecasted.
 In this guide on how to build a financial forecast, we will complete the income statement model from revenue to operating profit or EBIT.

-There are inherent tensions in model building, between making your model realistic and keeping it simple and robust.
-The first principles approach identifies various methods to model revenues with high degrees of detail and precision.
-For instance, when forecasting revenue for the retail industry, we will forecast expansion rate and derive income per square meter.
+There are inherent tensions in model building between making your model realistic and keeping it simple and robust.
+The first-principles approach identifies various methods to model revenues with high degrees of detail and precision.
+For instance, when forecasting revenue for the retail industry, we can forecast the expansion rate and derive income per square meter.

-When forecasting revenue for the telecommunications industry, we will predict the market size and use current market share and competitor analysis.
-When forecasting revenue for any service industries, we will estimate the headcount and use the income for employee trends.
+When forecasting revenue for the telecommunications industry, we can predict the market size and use current market share and competitor analysis.
+When forecasting revenue for any service industries, we can estimate the headcount and use the income for customer trends.

-On the other hand, the quick and dirty approach to robust models outlines how you can model revenues in a much more straightforward way with the benefit that the model will be more simple and easy to use.
-In this approach, users predict future growth based on historical figures and trends.
+On the other hand, the quick and dirty approach to robust models outlines how you can model revenues in a much more straightforward way, with the benefit that the model will be more simple and easy to use (although less accurate and detailed).
+With this approach, users predict future growth based on historical figures and trends.

-Once we finish forecasting revenues, we next want to forecast gross margins.
-Gross margins are usually forecast as a percent of revenues.
-Again, we can use historical figures or trends to forecast future gross margins; however, it is advised to take a more detailed approach, considering factors such as the cost of input, economies of scale and learning curve.
-This second approach will allow your model to be more realistic, but also harder to follow.
+Once we finish forecasting revenues, we next want to forecast gross margin.
+Gross margin is usually forecast as a percent of revenues.
+Again, we can use historical figures or trends to forecast future gross margin.
+However, it is advised to take a more detailed approach, considering factors such as the cost of input, economies of scale, and learning curve.
+This second approach will allow your model to be more realistic, but also make it harder to follow.

 I then calculated our Cost of Goods Sold.
 To calculate the first forecast year’s COGS, we put a minus sign in front of our forecast sales, then multiply by one minus the “GrossMargin” assumption located in cell D9.
-The formula will read =-D42*(1-D9).
+The formula reads =-D42*(1-D9).

-I then sum forecasted sales and COGS to calculate “Gross Profit” located in the cell D44.
-The formula will read =SUM(D42:D43).
+I then sum forecasted sales and COGS to calculate “Gross Profit”, located in cell D44.
+The formula reads =SUM(D42:D43).
 A handy shortcut for summing is ALT + =.

-Next, I will forecast all the expenses in rows 45 to 48, as a percentage of sales.
+Next, I forecast all the expenses in rows 45 to 48, as a percentage of sales.
 Let’s first start with “Distribution Expenses”, then copy the formula down to “Depreciation.”
 To calculate, we subtract the forecast sales and multiply by the appropriate assumption, which in this case is Distribution Expense as a Percent of Sales.
-The formula will read =D$42*D10.
+The formula reads =D$42*D10.
 Be mindful of the $ sign because we want to make row 42 of cell D42 an absolute reference.
-I then copy this formula down, using the shortcut CTRL + D, or fill down.
+I then copy this formula down, using the shortcut CTRL + D or fill down.

 Finally, I net gross profit off with all the other operating expenses to calculate EBIT, using =SUM(D44:D48).